gdotgordon/site_word_freq/README.md

 of offloading channel writes that would block to a goroutine that waits for access is used here.
-While buffered channels are also used, they would still eventually fill up, and given that goroutines are very lightweight, the design choice of dynamic scaling this offers seems to work well.
+While buffered channels are also used, they would still eventually fill up, and given that goroutines are very lightweight, the design choice of dynamic scalability this offers seems to work well for this problem.

 In examining the heap profile, we note that the code that parses the lines scanned from the various HTTP pages is a hotspot that consequently